jimmoffitt/developer_advocate.blog/guides/tweet-media.md

 In the early days of Twitter the only way to share media was to include a URL link to content hosted on other sites.
 Starting in August 2011, Twitter users could start 'attaching' photos to Tweets with the user interface.
 In March 2014, up to four photos could be included in a Tweet.
 In June 2016 videos and animated GIFs became supported.
 (To learn more about the evolution of sharing media on Twitter, see [HERE](https://developer.twitter.com/en/docs/tweets/data-dictionary/guides/tweet-timeline).)
 When media is attached to a Tweet using the Twitter user-interface, is said to be "native" media, hosted on the Twitter platform.

 Twitter’s premium and enterprise search APIs provide operators for matching on Tweets with media.
-First we discuss operators that match on native media, then we'll discuss operators and strategies for matching on Tweet containing links to media hosted off the Twitter platform.
+First, we will discuss three operators (```has:media```, ```has:photos```, and ```has:videos```) that match on native media.
+Then we'll discuss the ```url:``` operator and strategies for matching on Tweets with links to media hosted somewhere other than the Twitter platform.
+We'll wrap up our discussion with some examples rules using these operators.

 ## Matching Tweets with native media